 Don’t get burnt by changes to legislation.

 As a result of the Regulatory Impact Statement in 2007 changes to the Building Fire Safety Regulations have a strong focus on individual education.
 Ranging from the training of qualified Fire Safety Advisers to the provision of detailed evacuation plans for individual tenants.
 These new requirements will definitely mean commercial and residential properties will have to update current Fire Safety procedures and training.
+The only real way to stay on top of this is through fire safety survey.

 The major new requirements are: